SPEAR-SE/empirical-db-issue-data/README.md

 # A Comprehensive Study on Database Access Bug Characteristics

 ## 0. Dataset
+Format of the column:

-Issue url: The URL of Issue report
+- Issue url: The URL of Issue report

-Commit url: The Commit URLs of Issue, seperated with `|`
+- Commit url: The Commit URLs of Issue, seperated with `|`

+- Type, Root cause: Root causes of database access bugs

 ## 1. RQ1